xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 6.2 Examine the flow of control of the code in the area(s) that the stack dump shows a deadlock.

 Examination of the dumps all show the same situation.
-The user reports several possible use-case senarios, but is not sure which lead to the problem.
+The user reports several possible use-case scenarios, but is not sure which lead to the problem.
 The facts we currently have lead to the conclusion that the problem is a deadlock between the xtuml xtext editor save and the BridgePoint transaction processing that handles that save operation (and thus persists the change).
-At this time we do not see another senario.
+At this time we do not see another scenario.

-6.3 From the analysis, determine likely senario(s) for which the deadlock may occur
+6.3 From the analysis, determine likely scenario(s) for which the deadlock may occur

 The user reports that it is often that case that they have many xtext editors open when the error occurs.
 However, flow of control in the code is such that only 1 save is processed at a time.
 The save